Jules Gregory: Architecture

 As a young architect, Gregory worked in five New York City offices: Harrison & Abramovitz; Ketchum, Giná & Sharp; Sanders & Malsin; Skidmore, Owings & Merrill; and the United Nations design team.
 During this time, he won two awards in a “Hidden Talent” in architecture competition, organized by The Museum of Modern Art and Architectural Record.

 Gregory's first designs as an independent architect were private homes with a dramatic modernist style.
-He designed award-winning houses throughout New Jersey, Pennsylvania, and New York.
+He designed award-winning houses throughout New Jersey, Pennsylvania and New York.
 Owners included Jerome and Mrs. Chodorov, Herbert R. Axelrod, Frederic and Amelia Ramsey, Dr. David and Edith Rose, David, and Naomi Savage, Lee, and Mrs. Mendelson, Elizabeth and William Goryl, John E. Gombos, Edith, and Yosh Kawano and Donald Palese.

 Signature elements of these homes are soaring open, multi-level spaces framed by bent natural wood, white textured stucco, and walls of glass that let in sunlight and provided an intimate closeness with nature.

 His own home, built on a 10-acre wooded site outside of Lambertville, New Jersey in 1960, was featured in The American Home, winter 1963 edition, Architectural Record 1961, House and Gardens Building Guide, 1963, and more recently in The New York Times.
 Gregory's home featured a curved roof supported by one-foot-thick laminated wooden beams and high glass walls.

 Jules Gregory served as Director of the New Jersey chapter of the American Institute of Architects (AIA) from 1966 to 1968, Chairman for Commission on the Environment 1967–68, Vice President from 1968–69 and became an AIA Fellow in 1969.
 He was affiliated with numerous organizations including the Architectural League of New York, the New Jersey Society of Architects, and the National Institute for Architectural Education.
 He was co-editor along with David Lewis of Process: Architecture, Community Design: By the People, December 1977 edition, which featured stories of citizen participation in urban design.

 Urban Planning

-In the late 1960s, Gregory was an advocate for creative solutions to urban crises.
+In the late 1960s, Gregory became involved in urban planning initiatives through the American Institute of Architects.
 He coordinated the Regional Urban Design Assistance Team (R/UDAT).
 This was a constantly changing group of architects, urban planners, and engineers who traveled to more than 90 cities around the country.
 These R/UDAT teams created master plans and provided guidance to mayors and government officials on how to revitalize downtrodden areas and expand development based on the interests and needs of communities and local businesses.

-In 1983 Gregory won the Edward C. Kemper Award, the highest honor of achievement from the American Institute of Architecture, “For tireless service to his profession and to the enhancement of the urban life in America as a prime organizer and enthusiastic proponent of the Institute’s Regional/Urban Design Assistance Team Program, he has helped communities across the land redefine and shape themselves within the context of their own unique and precious values.
-His service, wisdom, and powers of persuasion have greatly enhanced the public’s understanding of its designers to America’s vitality.”
+In 1983 Gregory received the Edward C. Kemper Award, the highest honor of achievement from the American Institute of Architecture for his work with the R/UDAT program and his service to the architectural profession.